A 6.2-magnitude earthquake hits Taiwan - ExBulletin

 A 6.2-magnitude earthquake hits Taiwan

-An earthquake with a magnitude of 6.2 struck off the east coast of Taiwan, Thursday, and was followed by several lighter aftershocks, the island’s meteorological bureau said, and the tremor was felt in the capital, Taipei.
+A 6.2-magnitude earthquake struck off the eastern coast of Taiwan on Thursday – according to the island’s meteorological bureau – and the tremor was felt in Taipei.

-The quake occurred just after midday, about 30 kilometers off the coast of Hualien Province, at a depth of six kilometers.
+The quake occurred just after midday (0400 GMT), about 30 km off the coast of Hualien Province, at a depth of six km.

-The USGS reported a reading of 5.9 degrees lower and a depth of 12 kilometers.

-The National Fire Agency said six hikers who were climbing Yushan Mountain, the island’s highest mountain, were slightly injured when they were hit by falling rocks during the quake.

 |